AdamGiergun/IfR-data/instructions/README_SPOT_en.md

 ]
 }
 ```
- - list of services' ids available at the spot.
-List of services is available [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/services.json) and expandable.
+ - list of services' ids available at the spot.<br>
+   Use if you do not fill this information for contact, or when you need to inform about the services not assigned with any contact.<br>
+   List of all services is available [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/services.json).
+   If necessary, please propose additional services. [instruction here](https://github.com/AdamGiergun/IfR-data/blob/main/instructions/README_SERVICES_en.md)